-It is difficulty swallowing, which means that more time and effort is needed to move food or liquids from the mouth to the stomach.
+It is difficult to swallow, which means more time and effort are needed to move food or liquids from the mouth to the stomach.

 Dysphagia may also be associated with pain.
 In some cases, swallowing may be impossible.